 We also produced 3 siege artillery sets for the American Civil War: the 200-pound Parott cannon, a 4.5-inch siege rifle and a 13-inch seacost mortar.
 These are unique miniatures in a 6 mm scale.

 In the summer of 2019, after more than a year of trials, we produced the first sets printed in 3D technology.
+We were the first manufacturer in the world who produced 3D printed 6mm scale miniatures of the same or better quality than metal models.
 You can read more about this technique and figures here:

 Where to read more about individual sets and where to buy them?